 For every family, adoption is an adjustment.
 Some children have an easier time than others adjusting to new homes and new family members.
-This can vary depending on so many factors including but not limited to: amount of trauma your child experienced, your child's previous care and home situation, amount of support the adoptive family has, amount of secure attachment created with previous caregivers, etc..
+This can vary depending on so many factors including the amount of trauma your child experienced, your child’s previous care and home situation, amount of support the adoptive family has, and the amount of secure attachment created with previous caregivers.

 Each child has a unique story and each child is at a different step in understanding/ processing his or her story.
 At MCFT, we work with parents to help create understanding and acceptance of how their story united with their new family and help empower parents to answer questions associated with this in developmentally appropriate ways.